yayuyang/PVSizer_Tool_AlphaVersion/User_guide.md

     chosen_battery_strategy = strategy_self_consumption_present_pv_load    # Multiple battery control strategies are available.
 See control.py for details.
     inverter_sizing_factor = 1.7                     # Ratio of storage inverter's apparent power (kVA) to battery's rated active power (kW).

-    # 1.3 --- Single-run Modular Parameters (effective only when run_mode = 'single_run') ---
+    # 1.3 --- Single-run Module Parameters (effective only when run_mode = 'single_run') ---
     single_run_pv_kw = 3000.0                      # Specified PV rated active power for a single simulation run. single_run_batt_kw = 2000.0                    # Specified battery rated active power for a single simulation run.

-    # 1.4 --- Traversal Modular Parameters (effective only when run_mode = 'traversal') ---
+    # 1.4 --- Traversal Module Parameters (effective only when run_mode = 'traversal') ---
     # np.arange(start, stop, step) defines the range. 'stop' is not included in the range.
     traversal_pv_kw_range = np.arange(0, 10001, 2000)      # Range of PV rated active power to traverse (kW).
     traversal_battery_kw_range = np.arange(100, 10001, 1000) # Range of battery rated active power to traverse (kW).
     # Note: The minimum value of the battery's rated active power range should not be too small or equal to 0, minium should above 100kW.
 As a very low rated active power may cause numerical instability or convergence failures in the power flow solver.

-    # 1.5 --- Optimization Modular Parameters (effective only when run_mode = 'optimization') ---
+    # 1.5 --- Optimization Module Parameters (effective only when run_mode = 'optimization') ---
     optimization_initial_pv_kw = 200.0             # Starting PV rated active power for the optimization search.
     # Note: initial_pv_kw should >or= initial_batt_kw
     optimization_initial_batt_kw = 100.0           # Starting battery rated active power for the optimization search.